Webhooks

 1. Hash the notification payload with HMAC_SHA256_ALGORITHM using the <verifier token> value as the key.

-3. Compare the original payload value with the intuit-signature header from the notification.
+2. Compare the payload hash value with the intuit-signature header from the notification.
 The values should be identical.

 Here’s a sample header: